andrew/ultimate-awesome/README.md

 - [awesome-reasonml](https://github.com/vramana/awesome-reasonml) - A collection of awesome things regarding Reason/OCaml ecosystem.
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
-- [awesome-deep-rl](https://github.com/tigerneil/awesome-deep-rl) - For deep RL and the future of AI. .
 - [osx-and-ios-security-awesome](https://github.com/ashishb/osx-and-ios-security-awesome) - macOS and iOS related security tools.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [awesome-move](https://github.com/MystenLabs/awesome-move) - Code and content from the Move community.